sachinkr91/api-rest-meetings/libs/csharp/docs/AuthenticationApi.md

 Authentication via Client Grant Type

-This API is typically called from an application.
-Client ID and Secret are provisioned within the BlueJeans Enterprise Administration console and given to the customer.
+This API is typically called from an application that needs to make API requests.
+The values for the calling parameters, Client ID, and Secret, are provisioned within the BlueJeans Enterprise Administration console.
+A BlueJeans administrator must generate these parameters and provide them to the customer/developer. <br />**NOTE:** <br />&nbsp;&nbsp;When calling this API, you must set the field, **grant_type** to equal \"**client_credentials**\" (string).

 ### Example
 ```csharp